 To get started, you need to transform your SUP paddle into a kayak paddle.
 Some people prefer to purchase a separate kayak paddle, but you can just as easily make the switch with a blade kit.
-The kit helps you remove your SUP paddle’s t-handle and swap the blade.
+The kit helps will allow remove your SUP paddle’s T-handle and swap it with the kayak blade.

 Installing A SUP Kayak Seat

 There are two popular types of kayak seats for your paddleboard.
 The more sparse option is a lower back band.
 This provides some basic back support, and that’s about it - it’s not a full chair.